OpenMDAO/OpenMDAO/openmdao/docs/features/core_features/working_with_derivatives/assembled_jacobian.rst

     details on how to best select which type of Jacobian to use.

-To use an assembled Jacobian, you set the :code:`assembled_jac` option of the linear solver you would like to use it.
+To use an assembled Jacobian, you set the :code:`assembled_jac` option of the linear solver that will own it.
 There are two options to choose from, `dense` and `csc`.
 For example:

 .. code-block:: python

     model.linear_solver = DirectSolver(assembled_jac='csc')

 If you are unsure of which one to use, try `csc` first.
-Most problems, even if they have very dense sub-Jacobians from each component, are fairly sparse at the model level and the :ref:`DirectSolver<directsolver>` will usually be much faster with a sparse factorization.
+Most problems, even if they have dense sub-Jacobians from each component, are fairly sparse at the model level and the :ref:`DirectSolver<directsolver>` will usually be much faster with a sparse factorization.